Skip to main content

 Gathering information about community-based programming is critical but insufficient to determine the community service providers best positioned to partner with your agency around dosage probation.
 In addition to understanding the intricacies of community-based programs, the subcommittee must also gather data to understand the needs of the expected dosage probation population and how the programs in the community align or misalign with these needs.

-You may not have to start from scratch if relevant data was collected during the readiness assessment.
+You may not have to start from scratch.
+Check with probation management or others who may have pulled or reviewed relevant data during the readiness assessment.
 Additionally, if you have data analysts or support specialists, it could be helpful to seek their assistance.

 Choose Your Community Service Provider Partners